Sonnet 200

 Lay rapture wracked within her silken arms,

-No tenets true her whimsy could not raze;
+No tenet true her whim could fail to raze;

 Yet when the candied clouds above were gone,

-‘Twas not but salted earth I tread upon.
+‘Twas not but salted earth I laid upon.

 © Loubert S Suddaby.
 All Rights Reserved.